-Some programs dangle the proverbial carrot and claim they have a magic system or way to be recruited to families.
+Some programs dangle the proverbial carrot and claim they have a magic system or way to be recruited families.
 Flashy emails and big highlight video packages.
 They target athletes from 7th through 10th grade that tie into this dream.
-Statistics continue to show that about 12% of high school girls' lacrosse players continue playing in college.
-With those playing in the NCAA about half of them play DIII.
+Statistics show that about 12% of high school girls' lacrosse players continue playing in college.
+Of those playing in the NCAA, about half of them play DIII.
 So our program is based on playing the game, getting better, and having fun.
-If an athlete wants to be part of the 12% we can help them with realistic expectations and a focus on academics for the future.
-So realistically most of those girls can easily find a home in a program.
-The DIII programs are always looking for talent and some great college club programs exist in our area.
+If an athlete wants to be part of the 12%, we can help them with realistic expectations and a focus on academics for the future.
+So realistically, most girls can easily find a home in a program.
+The DIII programs are always looking for talent, and some great college club programs exist in our area.
 A nice college program will have around 20-40 players.
 It creates competitive practices.
 Remember the DIII schools depend on athletics to bolster enrollment.

 We have shaped our program into four pods.
 Fall Training, Winter Training, Winter league, Summer Season.

 Fall Training will focus purely on that.
 Lacrosse Training to build skills.
 It is designed to work on all aspects of the game and build a positive atmosphere.
 Mid-September through October.
 We will have a tournament option in late October.

 Winter training will focus on stick skills and self-improvement in January and February.